 - Check for any damage, especially near the connectors.

 If the LED light is perfectly on but your Surface still isn’t charging, there’s no problem with the connections of the battery charger.
 You can try the fixes below to solve this issue.

 Fix 2: Perform a complete restart

-According to many Surface users, not charging issue can be easily fixed by performing a complete restart.
+According to many Surface users, the not charging issue can be easily fixed by performing a complete restart.

 1) Press and hold the power button of your device for around 30 seconds and then release it.
 In the meantime, you may see changes on the Surface Pro screen, ignore them, and don’t release the Power button until 30 seconds end.

-2) Press and hold the power button and the volume-up button on the edge of your Surface at the same time for about 15 seconds until the Surface logo pops up and then release them.
+2) Press and hold the power button and the volume-up button on the edge of your Surface at the same time for about 15 seconds until the Surface logo pops up and then releases them.

 3) Wait for about 10 seconds.

 4) Press the power button to turn it on.

 Charge your Surface Pro again to test the issue.
 If it works, then congrats!
 If not, you can try the fix below.